-Sicily is surrounded by a trail of exotic islands that provide incredible vistas, vibrant towns, and historical landmarks and ruins galore.
-How do you go about deciding which island tour is best for you though?
-This guide will paint a picture of different jaunts to partake in during your stay in this beautiful area.
+Sicily is surrounded by a trail of exotic islands that provide incredible vistas, vibrant towns, historical landmarks and ruins galore.
+How do you go about deciding which island tour is best for you, though?
+This guide paints a picture of different jaunts to partake in during your stay in this beautiful area.

 Whether you crave climbing the ridge of a sleeping volcano, pacing through colourful shops, criss-crossing alleyways or discovering ancient artefacts and antiquities, the islands encircling Sicily have something for everyone.

 Explore the Aeolian islands and book TRIPS by Culture Trip’s 10-day Sicilian adventure, where you’ll get to island-hop from Lipari to Panarea and Stromboli.

 The ferry ride from the popular port of Messina takes you around the rocky and cave-ridden islands of Lipari.
 You will cascade through turquoise waters and marvel at the sun-bleached boulders and mountainous islets.
 Spend the afternoon lapping up seasonal gelato flavours, and walk the classic angular alleyways.
 You can explore Lipari cathedral, which sits at the end of a steep stairwell and offers a magnificent view of the entire island and expanse of striking cityscape.
 This area is surrounded by interesting archaeological museums, a miniature Greek-style amphitheatre, plus other cafes and attractions.